 - Edible oils

 Depending on the previous cargo, specific cleaning agents and washing water temperatures are required.
-After a tanker washout, facilities provide drivers with documentation explaining the type of tanker cleaning and equipment used.
+After a tanker washout, facilities provide drivers with documentation explaining the type of tanker cleaning and the equipment used.
 Carriers must present this slip at their loading location before a new product can be loaded.
-Special certifications are required to prove cleaning facilities took kosher tank wash steps.
+Special certifications are required to prove that cleaning facilities followed the proper kosher tank wash steps.

-If a tanker washout doesn’t meet a loading facility’s standards, another tanker cleaning is required.
-That can cause significant delays in shipping and unnecessary cost increases, making it crucial you choose the right washing company.
+If a tanker washout doesn’t meet a loading facility’s food grade requirements, another tanker tank cleaning is required.
+That can cause significant delays in shipping and unnecessary cost increases, making it crucial that you choose the right washing company.

-Kosher tank washes are available to maintain standards and respect varying beliefs.
-Kosher-certified washes must adhere to all FDA regulations while including additional steps to gain kosher certification.
+Kosher tank washes are available to maintain food grade requirements and respect various beliefs.
+Kosher-certified washes must adhere to all FDA regulations while completing additional steps to gain kosher certification.

 Kosher tanker washouts involve more than just a rabbi’s blessing and an upgraded wash.
-Cargo tanks must provide documentation throughout the hauling process proving providers maintained the kosher status of the load.
+Cargo tanks must provide documentation throughout the hauling process that shows the kosher status of the load was maintained.

 To meet kosher product shipping standards, rabbis, facilities, and third parties examine previous cargo history.
 If a shipper used the tank to haul non-kosher foods, a complex kosherization process must be performed.
-Once a tanker has achieved kosher certification, it is much easier to continue kosher maintenance washes with diligent tracking than to go through a re-kosherization process.
+Once a tanker has achieved kosher certification, it’s much easier to continue kosher maintenance washes with diligent tracking than go through a re-kosherization process.

-White Tank provides efficient tanker cleanings, including kosher tank washes, to get you back on the road as quickly as possible.
+White Tank’s wash facility provides efficient tanker cleanings, including kosher tank washes, to get you back on the road as quickly as possible.
 We use state-of-the-art equipment and meet all regulations and standards.
-More importantly, we protect the health and safety of the food and beverages consumed across the country.
+More importantly, we protect the quality and safety of the food and beverages consumed across the country.

-Located in the greater St. Louis area, White Tank is strategically located for truckers needing a convenient location while en route to sites throughout the Midwest and beyond.
-For over 30 years, we have been a truck services industry leader.
+White Tank is strategically located in the greater St. Louis area for truckers who need a convenient location while en route to sites throughout the Midwest and beyond.
+For over 30 years, we’ve been a leader in the truck services industry.
 Reach out today to find out more about our tanker cleaning services.